 - And that you'll be permitted to create a link with great anchor text

-Not every blog will allow you to use exactly the anchor text you want, but using services and tools like My Blog Guest and the Ontolo link building tool set you'll be able to find a lot of great targets, and you can then vet which are a bit more liberal with guest posting anchor text than others.
+Not every blog will allow you to use exactly the anchor text you want, but using services and tools like the Ontolo link building tool set you'll be able to find a lot of great targets, and you can then vet which are a bit more liberal with guest posting anchor text than others.

 2. Ask Employees for Links